-Fretted instruments are as old as the hills.
+Fretted instruments are ancient.
 The Spanish vihuela’s repertoire spans about one hundred years during the fifteen hundreds.
 The repertoire of the lute an even longer time all the way to the time of Bach.
-The viola da gamba, a beautiful instrument of the string family also has a host of marvellous music written for it.
+The viola da gamba, a beautiful instrument of the string family also has marvelous music written for it.

 One of the things that the music of these instruments had in common is that they were written in a special type of notation known today as tablature.

 During the time of Beethoven a new breed of fretted instrumentalists started to use the lingua franca of their day to notate their musical works.
 This notation, called staff notation, had become the dominant form of musical notation for vocalists, string players, wind players and keyboard players, and by notating their works in this language guitarists made a very clear statement: they were not part of a separate class of musicians, but one among a group of musicians.
 And their music needed to be taken as seriously as any other instrumentalists’ in the discourse of the ‘art music’ of their time.